BankkRoll/ore-cli-windows/README.md

 This will build the project into a target folder we will work with.

 ### 3. Create keypair file(s):
+> [!CAUTION]
+> DO NOT SHOW OR COMMIT THESE ANYWHERE!!!!
+KEEP THEM LOCAL

 You will need atleast 1 keypair or multiple if [scripting with powershell](#scripting-with-powershell).